 Compensation for pain

 The purpose of compensation for pain is, through monetary means, to make up for or alleviate pain incurred in connection with harm to health and with its subsequent treatment.
 Pain can be assessed at the time of stabilization of pain, which is the moment when we can assume that there will not be further deterioration of health and interventions in the health condition of the injured person.
 For example, in the case of an ulna fracture the moment of stabilization of pain may be considered the day when the plaster was removed from the arm of the injured person although he still remains incapable of working and undergoes rehabilitation.
 The moment of stabilization of pain is important for issuing a medical opinion on the evaluation of pain, and at the same time this moment is the beginning of the limitation period.
 Until the Civil Code no. 89/2012 Coll. coming into force, i.e., until January 1, 2014, the amount of compensation for pain was assessed according to the Ministry of Justice Decree no. 440/2001 Coll.
 According to this decree, now repealed, a medical opinion for determining the amount of compensation for pain and social impairment was primarily issued by the attending physician of the injured person; if there were more physicians involved in treating the injured person, the physician issuing the medical opinion also took into account the written information submitted to him by the other physicians.
 This procedure was based on the fact that the attending physician knew his patient best but he was not always experienced enough in making opinions of this type.
 The above-mentioned decree was abolished on 12 March 2014 and replaced by the Methodology of the Supreme Court for compensation for pain and social impairment under Section (§) 2958 (hereinafter the ‘Methodology’).
 As stated above, this methodology is not a generally binding source of law but courts take it into account when deciding about the amount of compensation for pain and social impairment.
-For compensation for pain and social impairment the Government Decree no. 276/2015 Coll. was adopted.
+For compensation for pain and social impairment in the branche of Labour Law, the Government Decree no. 276/2015 Coll. was adopted.

 The adoption of the ‘Methodology’ was necessary inter alia with regard to the vagueness of the terms under which the injured person should be given compensation.
-According to Section (§) 2958 of the Act No. 89/2012 Coll., Civil Code, the injured person should be given such financial compensation that would:
+According to Section (§) 2958 of Civil Code, the injured person should be given such financial compensation that would:

 fully make up for the pain suffered;